PaddlePaddle/docs/docs/guides/datasets_dataloader_en.md

     NLP datasets:  ['Conll05st', 'Imdb', 'Imikolov', 'Movielens', 'UCIHousing', 'WMT14', 'WMT16', 'ViterbiDecoder', 'viterbi_decode']

 You can load the MNIST dataset in the following code, use `mode` to identify the training datasets and validation dataset.
-The dataset will automatically download the local cache directory ~/.cache/paddle/dataset.
+The dataset will be automatically downloaded from local cache directory ~/.cache/paddle/dataset.

 ```python